Tracial States and $\mathbb{G}$-Invariant States of Discrete Quantum Groups: Introduction

-Serving as a stepping stone towards establishing quantum group dynamic machinery for quantizing the unique trace property and simplicity of $C_r(\widehat{\G})$ where $\G$ is a discrete quantum group, Kalantar et al. \cite{KKSV22} constructed the Furstenberg boundary $\partial_F(\G)$ (see Section $4.1$).
-Moreover, the cokernel of $\G\acts \partial_F(\G)$ was shown in \cite{KKSV22} to be equal to $\ell^\infty(\G_F)$ where $\widehat{\G}_F$ is a quantum subgroup of $\widehat{\G}$ that is minimal as an object where $\ell^\infty(\G_F)$ is relatively amenable (see Section $4.1$).
+Serving as a stepping stone towards establishing quantum group dynamic machinery for quantizing the unique trace property and simplicity of $C_r(\widehat{\G})$ where $\G$ is a discrete quantum group, Kalantar et al. \cite{KKSV22} constructed the Furstenberg boundary $\partial_F(\G)$ (see Section $4.2$ therein).
+Moreover, the cokernel of $\G\acts \partial_F(\G)$ was shown in \cite{KKSV22} to be equal to $\ell^\infty(\G_F)$ where $\widehat{\G}_F$ is a quantum subgroup of $\widehat{\G}$ that is minimal as an object where $\ell^\infty(\G_F)$ is relatively amenable (see Section $5.1$ therein).
 In particular, we might call $\G_F$ the `relatively amenable coradical' of $\G$.
 There is a catch, though.
 At the quantum level, the canonical trace is replaced with the Haar state $h_{\widehat{\G}}\in C_r(\widehat{\G})^*$, however, $h_{\widehat{\G}}$ may not be tracial and there are known examples where $C_r(\widehat{\G})$ has no trace (e.g., see \cite{B97}).
 It turns out the Haar state is tracial if and only if $\G$ is unimodular.
 Therefore, in \cite{KKSV22}, the unique trace property was considered for unimodular discrete quantum groups, where it was shown that if the action of $\G$ on $\partial_F(\G)$ is faithful then $\G$ has the unique trace property.
-It currently remains open to determine the converse and if simplicity of $C_r(\widehat{\G})$ implies the unique trace property.
+Both the converse and that simplicity of $C_r(\widehat{\G})$ implies the unique trace property were proved recently in \cite{ASK23}.

-With \cite[Lemma 5.2]{KKSV22}, it was shown that the $\G$-invariant tracial states are the KMS states of the scaling automorphism group of $\G$ (see \cite{KKSV22}).
+With \cite[Lemma 5.2]{KKSV22}, it was shown that the $\G$-invariant tracial states are the KMS states of the scaling automorphism group of $\widehat{\G}$ (see \cite{KKSV22}).
 As a consequence, we have that a state on $C_r(\widehat{\G})$ is $\G$-invariant if and only if it is tracial in the case where $\G$ is unimodular.
 The latter result was observed by Izumi \cite{I02} in a slightly different form.
 They also prove that faithfulness of $\G\acts\partial_F(\G)$ implies $C_r(\widehat{\G})$ has no $\G$-invariant states whenever $\G$ is non-unimodular.

 In this paper, we show that the above characterization of tracial states from the unimodular case holds in the general case as well, despite the fact that the scaling automorphism group may not be trivial.\\ \\ {\bf Theorem \ref{traceiffGinv}} {\it Let $\G$ be a DQG.
 A state $\tau\in C_r(\widehat{\G})^*$ is tracial if and only if it is $\G$-invariant.}\\ \\ In particular, combined with \cite[Lemma 5.2]{KKSV22}, Theorem \ref{traceiffGinv} establishes a bijection between the following sets of states on $C_r(\widehat{\G})$: